Saint Spotlight: St. Ignatius of Loyola

 When we see the suffering of refugees, we can follow in St. Ignatius’ footsteps: we can write letters, and we can pray.

 - First, we write letters—to our elected representatives.
 We can call them, too.
 Maybe even set up a visit and let them know that we as a nation—as people of faith—demand action for refugees who are fleeing conflict.
 Get started here.
-(And find more resources to help reach out to Congress here.)
+(And find more resources to learn about the issues and how to advocate here.)

 - Secondly, we pray for all those refugees who are making a journey.
 We pray for their needs and that we, too, might journey out of comfort and into encounter.